What Is a PMO in Project Management: A 2024 Guide

 [Featured image] A project manager is in the office talking to their coworker.

-A PMO, or project management office, is a specific group within an organization that provides project management support to projects.
-They ensure that best project management practices and standards are met, and help the company deliver maximum value through its projects.
+A PMO, or project management office, is a specific group within an organization that provides project management support.
+It ensures that the best project management practices and standards are met and helps the company deliver maximum value through its projects.

-Continue reading to learn about the different PMO roles, education requirements, and required skills to succeed.
+Continue reading to learn about the different PMO roles, education requirements, and required skills to succeed, as well as PMO certification and training opportunities.

 What is a PMO?